aws-ia/terraform-hashicorp-cloud_workspace/README.md

 # Terraform Cloud Workspace
-This QuickStart Setup your terraform workspace
+This module sets up your terraform org and workspace

 ### Pre-Requisites
 Install terraform on workstation